New Team Canada qualification pathways for postponed Tokyo 2020

 The IJF World Ranking List, which counts results dating back to May 25, 2018, will now close on June 28, 2021.
 The top 18 in each weight class, with a maximum of one athlete per NOC per event, will qualify for Tokyo 2020.
 Continental representation will also be assured via that World Ranking List

 The qualification period for the Olympic Standing was almost closed prior to the postponement of the Games, but the pandemic had also forced the cancellation of events which were to count towards the Olympic Standing.
 Those will be replaced in 2021 and the Olympic Standing will now close sometime in May 2021, with the top four per weight class (maximum one per NOC per event) qualifying for Tokyo.

-An Olympic Qualification Tournament where three athletes per event will qualify for Tokyo 2020 will take place in June 2021.
+An Olympic Qualification Tournament where three athletes per event will qualify for Tokyo 2020 will take place June 11-13, 2021 in Paris.

 There remain two ways for athletes to qualify for Tokyo 2020.
 At the UIPM World Championships taking place June 7-13, 2021 in Minsk, Belarus, the top three athletes per gender will qualify themselves, unless they have already booked their Olympic berth.
 In that scenario, the quota would be added to the six to be awarded via the UIPM Olympic World Ranking List which will be published on June 14, 2021.

 Canada qualified six boats at the 2019 World Rowing Championships.
 An opportunity remains to qualify more boats via the Final Olympic Qualification Regatta, taking place May 15-17, 2021 in Lucerne, Switzerland.
 You can see the official qualification system here.